 The Green Book included listings for twelve Charlottesville sites over the three decades it was in publication: four tourist homes, two dance halls, two hotels, a beauty shop, a barbershop, and two theaters.
 One of the theaters, the Paramount, still stands today.
 During the late 1930s, black patrons entered the theater through the side door and had to walk up a small, unlit stairway to the balcony and sit in the “Colored” section.
 Black patrons were also forced to use a separate concession area, separate restrooms, and even separate emergency exits.
 Although black patrons were segregated at the Paramount Theater, blacks could at least patronize it, which was not true of many of the city’s other establishments.

 Despite the overt racism Victor Green must have experienced during his life, he had reason to be optimistic.
-Just a few years before he created the Green Book, the concept of the American Dream was born.
+Just a few years before he created the book, the concept of the American Dream was born.
 It was defined by James Truslow Adams in 1931 as “a dream of social order in which each man and each woman shall be able to attain to the fullest stature of which they are innately capable, and be recognized by others for what they are, regardless of the fortuitous circumstances of birth or position.”
 It was an ambitious goal, but Americans from all races and classes wanted to believe in the American Dream.
 Remember, there was no established civil rights movement in the 1930s, no Dr. Martin Luther King Jr., so to be a black business owner during the Jim Crow era was the highest expression of the American Dream.

-It took another thirty-three years before Adams’s dream of social equality would be written into law as the 1964 Civil Rights Act.
+It took another 33 years before Adams’s dream of social equality would be written into law as the 1964 Civil Rights Act.
 Unfortunately, Victor Green died in 1960, so he didn’t live to see racial integration.
 But if he had, it may have broken his heart, because after integration became law, racism continued to shape America’s social, political, and physical spaces.
 The Federal Housing Administration redlined neighborhoods, denying housing loans to blacks and preventing them from accessing the same wealth-building opportunities freely given to whites.

 More recently, there have been brazen attempts to dismantle the 1965 Voting Rights Act.
 And unconstitutional policing policies such as “stop and frisk” have caused the prison population to skyrocket 700 percent, and today, as a result, nearly one in three black men is incarcerated.